asinarpit/asinarpit/README.md

 ###

-<p align="left">✨ College Student on a Coding Journey 😊<br>📚 Currently immersing myself in the world of React<br>🎯 Goal: Achieve mastery in React to craft powerful and efficient user interfaces.<br>🎲 Fun fact: The inaugural website, crafted by Tim Berners-Lee in 1991, still resides online!
+<p align="left">✨ College Student on a Coding Journey 😊<br>📚 Currently diving deep into the world of Full Stack Development<br>🎯 Goal: Master both front-end and back-end technologies to build scalable and dynamic applications.<br>🎲 Fun fact: The inaugural website, crafted by Tim Berners-Lee in 1991, still resides online!
 Explore the roots of the internet at info.cern.ch and be part of digital history. 🌐✨</p>

 ###